Waves-Association/grants-program/README.md

-# grants-program
+# Grant program
-Waves Association Grants Program
+📢 The Waves Assocation Grant Program focuses on technology grants which are tracked transparently on GitHub and disbursed Waves.
+All grant operations are connected with the Waves Assiciation DAO.